x4Cx58x54/writing/docs/computer-programming/the-practice-of-programming.md

 **Know what output to expect.**
 Make sure there's something to compare with, and if there's an inverse, check if it recovers input.

-**Varify conservation properties.**
+**Verify conservation properties.**
-For example, the number of insertions into a data structure minus the number os deletions must equal the number of elements contained.
+For example, the number of insertions into a data structure minus the number of deletions must equal the number of elements contained.

 **Compare independent implementations.**
-Write a trivial program to use as slow but indenpendent comparison.
+Write a trivial program to use as slow but independent comparison.

 **Measure test coverage.**
 Make sure that every statement has been executed during the test.